 Any project that involves altering your home’s major systems—electricity, plumbing, and HVAC—should be done by a professional.
 Usually, contractors in these disciplines must be licensed, trained, and have completed an apprenticeship before they can do this work professionally.
 There’s a good reason for that: messing with these systems can have serious impacts on your home’s safety and livability.
 A plumbing catastrophe or electrical fire can compromise your family’s safety and your home’s value.

 Beyond these licensed trades, you may simply find it easier to have your basement professionally finished.
 Pros know what they’re doing and can get the job done more quickly than DIYers.
 They can spot issues that need repair and adapt to any situations that arise as the project continues.
 They’re also insured and may offer guarantees on their work.
-Of course, the downside is the additional labor costs, but it may be worth it to not have to do it yourself.
+Of course, the downside is the additional labor costs, but it may be worth it not to have to do it yourself.

 DIY Basement Finishing